Leadership

 Antoinette’s life experience has been characterized by diversity.
 The daughter of Dutch Reformed parents who immigrated from Holland just before she was born, Antoinette grew up in a Mennonite church in rural Saskatchewan.
 She met her husband, Dr. Henry Fast, while attending a Christian & Missionary Alliance church.
 They have been members of the inter-denominational Church of The Way in Winnipeg for more than 30 years, but more recently make their home in an Anglican parish.
 She pursued post-secondary education in piano, sociology, music history, and educational administration.
 She has lived in Saskatchewan, Manitoba, and Ontario and traveled in every Canadian province.

-After retiring from a fulfilling career as vice-president for college academics at Providence University College, Antoinette now fills her time with volunteer work.
-In addition to serving at Wycliffe Canada, she is presently Chair of the A Rocha Canada Board of Directors.
+After retiring from a fulfilling career as vice-president for college academics at Providence University College, Antoinette now fills her time with volunteer work in organizations such as A Rocha and Wycliffe Canada.
 She has served as the volunteer engagement services team lead for the Diabetes Canada in Manitoba.

 After a career in the Christian higher education sector, Antoinette is happy to bring her experience to the Wycliffe board, most recently as Board Chair.
 Retirement allows her greater time to cultivate creativity through photography, stained glass and detailed stitching projects.
 She also enjoys time visiting with friends and getting to know her grandchildren.
 In addition, Antoinette and her husband Henry enjoy traveling throughout Canada.
 They have a “bucket list” goal of visiting as many of Canada’s national parks as possible—having supported these parks through their taxes for some time now.
 She and her husband live in Manitoba.